Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/5-deploy-to-azure.md

 	**requirements.txt** contains a list of Python packages that must be installed along with the app when the app is deployed to Azure.

-1. Execute the command below to deploy the Web site to Azure, replacing APP_NAME with the name you want to assign to the site, RESOURCE_GROUP_NAME with the name of the resource group created to hold the Azure resources that are created (for example, "contoso-travel-rg"), and LOCATION with the region where you want the App Service to be hosted (for example, "eastus").
-The app name must be **unique with Azure**, so you probably won't be able to use a common name such as "contoso" or "contosotravel" unless you append some random characters to the end.
+1. Execute the command below to deploy the Web site to Azure, replacing APP_NAME with the name you want to assign to the site.
+The name must be **unique with Azure**, so you probably won't be able to use a common name such as "contoso" or "contosotravel" unless you append some random characters to the end.

-	While not required, it is advisable to specify the same location (region) that you specified when you obtained keys for the Computer Vision API and Translator Text API.
-This makes calls to these APIs faster by colocating the Web site and the services that it uses in the same region.

 	```
-	az webapp up -n APP_NAME --resource-group RESOURCE_GROUP_NAME --location LOCATION
+	az webapp up -n APP_NAME --resource-group contoso-travel-rg --location northcentralus
 	```

 	The [az webapp up]() command creates an Azure App Service to host your Web site, configures the App Service with the packages specified in **requirements.txt**, zips the files in the current directory and its subdirectories, and uploads the site to the App Service — all with one simple command.
 Sites that run on Node.js and Python are deployed to Linux App Services, while sites built on ASP.NET and ASP.NET Core run in Windows App Services.

+	> Observe that you deployed the App Service in the same region (North Central US) as the Computer Vision API.
+This makes calls to the API faster by colocating the Web site and the API that it uses in the same Azure region.

 Wait for the command to complete; it will take a few minutes.
 Then confirm from the output that the Web site was successfully deployed.